epsilon537/boxlambda/docs/sw_irqs.md

   jal x0, _exc_handler
 ```

 As you can see, the weak bindings jump to `_exc_handler`, and the default `_exc_handler` jumps to itself.
-The idea is that these default weak bindings never get invoked and that they are replaced with actual interrupt service routine implementations in higher-layer code.
+The idea is that these default weak bindings are never invoked and are instead replaced by actual interrupt service routine implementations in higher-layer code.
 On the BoxLambda OS build, the Forth Core will take ownership of all the IRQ vectors.
 See [interrupts.s](https://github.com/epsilon537/boxlambda/blob/master/sw/components/forth_core/interrupts.s).
 In gateware test builds, test C code may bind some or all of the IRQs.
 See [Ibex RISC-V Interrupt Handling in Test C Components](test_c_comp_irqs.md).

 ## The IRQ Shadow Registers